keobox/turic/lesson29/topics.md

 - It's a convention having the first target with name `all`.
 - After a long coding live session a code review was asked to Claude Opus 4.5, the prompt is in `prompt.txt`.
+- Add a bad program to check a "Runtime Error".